 What is the name given to bone formed from existing bone?

-They are essentially cuboidal
+they are essentially cuboidal

 What are examples of short bones?

-Most of the bones of the carpus and tarsus
+most of the bones of the carpus and tarsus

 What are examples of flat bones?

-The parietal bone and sternum
+the parietal bone

-What are examples of pneumatic bones?
+What are examples of pneumatic bone?